goesj/VanishingJumps/README.md

 * `01_NimbleModels.R` Includes all self-written models that were used for the analysis.
 * `02_Functions.R` Helper script that loads multiple self-written functions needed for either of the R scripts.
 * `03_LoadingData.R` Script whichs loads the data into R, transforms it into long format as well as calculates mortality improvement rates for each country.
-Finished data for analysis is then saved as *CovidData.RData* and *UKWARData.RData*.
+Cleaned data for analysis is then saved as **CovidData.RData** and **UKWARData.RData** respectively.
 Both can be found in the `Data` folder.
 * `04_UKWarEstimation.R` Code for the analysis of the England and Wales data including calculation of WAIC and LOO-CV.
 Results of the analysis was saved within the `Results` folder.
 * `05_EstimationCovidJumps.R` Code for the analysis of data during the COVID pandemic for the US, Spain and Italy including calculation of WAIC and LOO-CV.
 Results of the analysis was saved within the `Results` folder.
 * `06_VisualisationOfParameters` Code for recreation of all plots within the paper.